emvaugh2/Docker-Study-Notes/README.md

 **Greetings!
 Now that I'm finally wrapping up my Linux essentials studies, I'll be moving over to Docker for a while.
 Realistically, I'll be studying Python in January but I'll be doing Docker here and there to get the hang of it.
 It's interests me more than Python but less than Terraform.
 I think I need to start here first though.
 So once again, I'll be publicly documenting my notes.
 I hear Cloud and DevOps jobs rely heavily on Docker so we need to learn this too!
 I won't be taking any certifications for this as of yet.**

+## 12.26.2024

+**Today's Topics**

+* Learn Docker by Doing

+Okay so this entire course is labs and I was told the prereqs were to do Docker Deep Dive amongst other courses I'm unfamiliar with.
+I was only going to do this and Docker Certified Associate (DCA).
+Now, all of these labs have solutions so I think I'll still do it just to get Docker commands under my fingers and be aware of certain concepts.
+But if the labs get too difficult, I'm going to jump ship and only do DCA.
+Just an FYI.

+Lab 1 - Initializing the Docker Environment

+Basically all we did was installed Docker and all of its package dependencies.
+We also added the cloud_user to the Docker group.
+Simple.

+Lab 2 - Working with Prebuilt Docker Images

+Taking random notes.
+Lets break down this command: `docker run --name httpd -p 8080:80 -d httpd:2.4`.
+The `docker run` portion just sas run this container.
+So it will start up the container.
+The `--name httpd` portion gives this container a custom name.
+If you didn't include this, The Moby Project would give the container a name.
+The `-p 8080:80` portion tells everyone to map port 8080 of the local host (the left side is always the local host) to the port 80 of the container (right side is always the container).
+The `-`d part says run in detached mode so the container is running in the background and you aren't seeing all the log messages.
+Just frees up the terminal.
+The `httpd:2.4` portion just says the image and version you want to run.
+So it's basically the object.

+Now, everything was pretty straightforward but I don't understand why we ran a copy of these websites in HTTPD and NGINX.
+That was confusing to me.

+Detour,
+curl (short for Client URL) is a command-line tool used to send HTTP/HTTPS requests and interact with web servers or APIs.
+It's very versatile and supports various protocols like HTTP, HTTPS, FTP, and more.

+Lab 3 - Handcrafting a Container Image

+This one was definitely harder to follow.
+We created our imaages and containers but we went into the containers and pulled down custom website code for each one.
+Not sure why we removed certain directories but we eventually ran all three containers and curled to each on there respective TCP port.

+Lab 4 -

 ## 12.25.2024

 **Today's Topics**